richiemikke/celo-dao-tutorial/README.md

 Next, we create a function `vote()`.
 The vote function allows a member to vote on a proposal.
 The function takes two parameters where `_proposalId` is the ID of the proposal being voted on, and `_vote` is a `boolean` indicating whether the member is voting in favor or against the proposal.

-The first require statement checks if the member has not already voted on the proposal.
-If the member has already voted, the function will fail with an error message.
+The first require statement checks if the `msg.sender` is a member of the DAO and the second require statement checks whether he has not already voted on the proposal.
+If any of those checks fail, the function will fail with an error message.

-The second require statement checks if the proposal has not already been executed.
+The third require statement checks if the proposal has not already been executed.
 If the proposal has already been executed, the function will fail with an error message.

+If all checks have passed, we set the `bool` value nested inside `voted` of the sender for this proposal to _true_.
 The `proposals[_proposalId].votes[msg.sender] = _vote` line records the member's vote in the votes mapping of the proposal.
 The votes mapping stores a boolean value indicating whether a member has voted on the proposal or not.
 If the member is voting in favor of the proposal, the proposal's `yesVotes` count is incremented by their voting power.
 If they are voting against the proposal, the proposal's `noVotes` count is incremented by their voting power.

 Finally, the function emits a `ProposalVoted` event, passing in the proposal `ID`, the member's `address`, and their `vote`.
 This event can be used to track the progress of a proposal as members vote on it.